 Debentures are a debt instrument used by companies and government to issue the loan.
 The loan is issued to corporates based on their reputation at a fixed rate of interest.
 Debentures are also known as a bond which serves as an IOU between issuers and purchaser.
 Companies use debentures when they need to borrow the money at a fixed rate of interest for its expansion.
 Secured and Unsecured, Registered and Bearer, Convertible and Non-Convertible, First and Second are four types of Debentures.
 Let us learn more about Debentures in detail.

-In layman’s term, a Debenture is the acknowledgement of the debt the organization has taken from the public at large.
+In layman’s term, a Debenture is the acknowledgment of the debt the organization has taken from the public at large.
 They are very crucial for raising long-term debt capital.
-A company can raise funds through issue of debentures, which has a fixed rate of interest on it.
-The debenture issued by a company is an acknowledgement that the company has borrowed an amount of money from the public, which it promises to repay at a future date.
+A company can raise funds through the issue of debentures, which has a fixed rate of interest on it.
+The debenture issued by a company is an acknowledgment that the company has borrowed an amount of money from the public, which it promises to repay at a future date.
 Debenture holders are, therefore, creditors of the company.

-Merits of Debentures
+Advantages of Debentures